Safari Overview

 - Overnight (Planned Tier): Bwindi Impenetrable Forest

-Travel south through rolling highlands toward Bwindi Impenetrable Forest.
+Travel south through rolling highlands toward Bwindi Impenetrable Forest National Park.
 The road climbs into cooler air, terraced hills, and dense green ridges until the savannah gives way to rainforest.
 Arrive at the lodge, settle in, and let the evening stay quiet before the gorilla trekking day.

 Day 10